rose84/nava-solutions/issues.md

 # Hugo Related Issues
-Hugo utilizes [Blackfriday](https://github.com/russross/blackfriday), a Go Markdown processor, to render into HTML.
-There are a number of Markdown issues that are directly linked to Blackfriday.
+There are a number of Markdown issues with Hugo.
 One particular issue is when HTML elements are wrapped around `p` tags.
 This document serves as a reference on how these issues affect the Nava Solutions website.

 ## Issues
 There are two ways the issue is manifested: